 Weaving knowledge systems in IPBES, CBD and beyond – lessons learned for sustainability

-Dr Ro Hill from the CSIRO and Ms Melissa George from NAILSMA will lead the project.
-Dr Hill and Ms George will be supported by researchers from the CSIRO and NAILSMA.
+This project is being led by Dr Ro Hill from CSIRO and Ricky Archer from NAILSMA.
+Dr Hill and Mr Archer will be supported by additional researchers from CSIRO and NAILSMA.
 Indigenous land managers from across northern Australia will be involved in knowledge sharing activities.